tomcory/privacy-policy-annotator/src/annotator_system_prompt.md

 The input will be a JSON object that contains a field denoting the type of HTML tag the passage is contained in, a list of context objects that provide information about the surrounding text, and the passage itself.
 Your output should be the same JSON object with an additional field `annotations` that contains a list of all user data mentioned in the passage, along with the privacy principle or requirement that encompasses that form of data.

+**Guidelines:**

+- **General Annotation Guidance:**
+  - Ensure both `value` and `generalized_value` fields are never empty.
+  - Pronouns such as "it," "they," or "them" that refer to previously mentioned user data should be annotated with the same category as the original data reference.
+  - Use predefined generalized values where possible.
+For example, "email address" should be generalized as "contact information," "credit card number" as "financial information," and "IP address" as "device information."
+If the data type does not fit into an existing category, create a new, precise generalized value.
+  - Common pronouns like "you" and "your" are not annotated unless they specify user data.
+  - If a phrase or word implies user data without explicitly mentioning it (e.g., "customer interactions" implying communication records), you should annotate it under the appropriate category with a note in the `generalized_value`.
+  - When annotating, consider the context provided by previous sections or titles to help identify implied data types.
+For example, if a previous section discusses "personal information," and a passage later references "it," consider annotating "it" under the appropriate category of personal information.

+- **Handling Overlaps in Principles:**
+  - If a passage could be annotated under multiple principles (e.g., both "Data Categories" and "Processing Purpose"), ensure that each relevant principle is annotated.
+If the same text spans multiple principles, create distinct annotations for each principle.

+- **Contextual Awareness:**
+  - Use the surrounding context provided in the input JSON to disambiguate potential references to user data, especially when the passage itself is vague.
+Consider previous sections, headings, or introductions that might give additional meaning to the passage.

 ### **Positive Example 1:**

 **Input Example (Positive):**